 A Dynasty Trust Estate Plan May A Strict Plan Or Be Modified To Allow Additional Flexibility For The Trustee And Beneficiaries.

-A strict dynasty trust plan would require that assets remain in trust for the beneficiaries indefinitely and when those beneficiaries pass away, those same remaining assets would be held for future generations.
-A stricter plan is most ideal for large estates with substantial assets, in my opinion, because it places future generations on somewhat equal footing with current generations in a way to prevent the current generation from squandering the estate.
+A strict dynasty trust administration plan in Florida would require that assets remain in trust for the beneficiaries indefinitely and when those beneficiaries pass away, those same remaining assets would be held for future generations.
+A stricter trust administration plan is most ideal for large estates with substantial assets, in my opinion, because it places future generations on somewhat equal footing with current generations in a way to prevent the current generation from squandering the estate.

 For smaller estates; however, it may be beneficial for the immediate beneficiaries to have more flexibility due to the stronger likelihood that the trust assets may diminish and the administration of the trust may become uneconomical.
 To create flexibility, for example, a right to withdraw trust principal at certain designated ages may be included or even a right to outright distribution of assets may be specified.
 In this way, future generations may be put on notice that the current beneficiaries have wide discretion to withdraw trust assets, and yet the other dynasty trust benefits discussed above may remain in force.